OsherElhadad/tabular_data_science_biu_2023_final_project/README.md

 ## Requirements note:
 We were asked to supply only the requirments not shown in the course.<br>
-The following are all the libs needed: .
+The following are all the libs needed: tensorflow.